mankai-chow/FuzzifiED.jl/document.md

 ConfsFromSites(sites :: Vector{Index{Vector{Pair{QN, Int64}}}}, qn_s :: QN)
 ConfsFromSites(sites :: Vector{Index{Vector{Pair{QN, Int64}}}}, cf_ref :: Vector{Int64})
 ```
 The first argument is a `Sites` object, where the modulus-$\pm 1$ quantum numbers will be taken out, and QNs with other modulus will be discarded automatically.
-Also note that only `Fermion` site type is supported.
+Also note that only `Fermion` site type is supported, and the quantum numbers of the `0` state must be all zero.
 The second argument specifies the the quantum number of the selected configuration, it can be either explicitly a `QN` object, or a reference configuration composed of `0` and `1` in `ITensors` format.
+Note that this will subject to the limitation in ITensors that the number of conserved quantities must be less than 4.

 In the example of Ising model
 ```julia